ManagedKube/kubernetes-common-services/docs/setup-guide.md

 We can try going to: http://prometheus.internal.managedkube.com

-If will notice that it will automatically redirect us to an `https` SSL/TLS encrypted connection in the browser.
+You will notice that it will automatically redirect us to an `https` SSL/TLS encrypted connection in the browser.